giumanuz/HackUPC/README.md

 <h4>From <code>source</code></h4>

->AConnect to the localhost port 5173 to start use the application
+>Connect to the localhost port 5173 to start use the application